 Remedial Course Limit

-Allan Hancock College offers courses which are defined as remedial.
-Remedial courses are those credit courses in reading, writing, math, English, learning skills, study skills and English as a Second Language which have been designated as non-degree applicable courses designed to assist the underprepared student to develop the academic skills necessary for college-level work.
+Hancock offers courses which are defined as remedial.
+Remedial courses are those credit courses in reading, writing, math, English, learning skills, study skills, and English as a Second Language which have been designated as non-degree applicable courses designed to assist the underprepared student to develop the academic skills necessary for college-level work.

 Petition forms are available in the Counseling department.
 Petition forms should be completed and filed with the Remedial Appeals Committee.